mlewis89/wk6-ServerAPIs-WeatherDashboard/README.md

-# Bootcamp Challenge Week Four - Web APIs Quiz using javascript
+# Bootcamp Challenge Week Four - Server Side APIs Weather Dashboard using javascript

 ## Description

-Purpose: to test my knowledge of javascript and Web APIs.
+Purpose: to test my knowledge of javascript and Server Side APIs.

 In this project i was given no starter code and therefore i completed this task from scratch.
-The task was to create html, css and javascript code that enables a user to complete a quiz on the java script language, by dynamically chaging the displayed content on a single html page and then storing scores to local storage for use on a second htlm page of high scores.
+The task was to create html, css and javascript code that enables a user to search for weather data from around the world, by dynamically chaging the displayed content on a single html page and then storing previous searches to local storage for the ability to call back previous searches.

-The main focus of the assignment was on the javascript and therefore the page styling was not a priority
+The page styling was inspired buy the supplied example.

-During this project I learnt how to pull data from a html form and how include audio elements, and activate them from javascript.
+During this project I learnt how to pull data from a server side api and process the received data into the required form.
+I also learnt the quirks ok combining asynconous codes with synconous code and why this should be avoided, to avoid functions return prematurely without the required data.

 ## User Story

 ```
+AS A traveler
+I WANT to see the weather outlook for multiple cities
+SO THAT I can plan a trip accordingly
 ```

 ## Acceptance Criteria

 ```
+GIVEN a weather dashboard with form inputs
+WHEN I search for a city
+THEN I am presented with current and future conditions for that city and that city is added to the search history
+WHEN I view current weather conditions for that city
+THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed
+WHEN I view future weather conditions for that city
+THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+WHEN I click on a city in the search history
+THEN I am again presented with current and future conditions for that city
 ```

 ## Usage